How to apply for Melbourne dual-award studentships

 Select 'Postgraduate Research' as the 'Academic Career' on the application form.

 On the 'Programme description' section of the application form, search for and select the PhD programme as indicated on the individual project information.
 Work your way through the application form, including all details as requested.

 For Part 3 – 'Proposed Research', identify your first choice supervisor and project title (this should be the lead supervisor name on the project).
 In the 'Further information' section, list up to two more lead supervisors and project titles if you wish to apply for more than one project on the programme.

 For Part 8 – 'Main Funding Source', select Internal, University Scholarship, Awarding Body: Melbourne Dual-Award.
 The other boxes can remain blank (you can also include this information in the ‘Proposed Programme of Study section > Research Details field’).

 - Two references from people who have knowledge of your academic ability.
 References must be signed, dated and on headed paper.
-References should be accompanied by a Referee report form.
+References should be accompanied by a UoM Referee Report Form.

 - Certificates and transcripts from all your current/previous degrees.